silinternational/simplesamlphp-module-material/README.md

 ```

 ### Announcements
-if something is found in `$this->data['announcement']` an alert will be shown to the user filled with the
+If something is found in `$this->data['announcement']` an alert will be shown to the user filled with the
 content of that announcement.
 HTML is supported.

 ## Testing theme